5cript/icmp-watchdog/README.md

 ## Building the program:

 ### Using cmake:
-For msys2 64bit build:
 - mkdir build
 - cd build
-- cmake .. -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=/mingw64/x86_64-w64-mingw64
-- make

-For msys2 32bit build
-- mkdir build
-- cd build
-- cmake .. -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=/mingw64/x86_64-w64-mingw64
+- cmake .. -G"MSYS Makefiles"
 - make

 If you want to rebuild everything from scratch, delete the contents in the "build" directory and start over.